quicwg/base-drafts/draft-ietf-quic-transport.md

 Packet numbers for 0-RTT protected packets use the same space as 1-RTT protected packets.

-After a client receives a Retry or Version Negotiation packet, 0-RTT packets are likely to have been lost or discarded by the server.
+After a client receives a Retry packet, 0-RTT packets are likely to have been lost or discarded by the server.
 A client MAY attempt to resend data in 0-RTT packets after it sends a new Initial packet.

 A client MUST NOT reset the packet number it uses for 0-RTT packets.
-The keys used to protect 0-RTT packets will not change as a result of responding to a Retry or Version Negotiation packet unless the client also regenerates the cryptographic handshake message.
+The keys used to protect 0-RTT packets will not change as a result of responding to a Retry packet unless the client also regenerates the cryptographic handshake message.
 Sending packets with the same packet number in that case is likely to compromise the packet protection for all 0-RTT packets because the same key and nonce could be used to protect different content.

-Receiving a Retry or Version Negotiation packet, especially a Retry that changes the connection ID used for subsequent packets, indicates a strong possibility that 0-RTT packets could be lost.
+Receiving a Retry packet, especially a Retry that changes the connection ID used for subsequent packets, indicates a strong possibility that 0-RTT packets could be lost.
 A client only receives acknowledgments for its 0-RTT packets once the handshake is complete.
 Consequently, a server might expect 0-RTT packets to start with a packet number of 0.
-Therefore, in determining the length of the packet number encoding for 0-RTT packets, a client MUST assume that all packets up to the current packet number are in flight, starting from a packet number of 0.
-Thus, 0-RTT packets could need to use a longer packet number encoding.
+Therefore, in determining the length of the packet number encoding for 0-RTT packets, a client MUST assume that all packets up to the current packet number are in flight, starting from a packet number of
+0. Thus, 0-RTT packets could need to use a longer packet number encoding.

 A client SHOULD instead generate a fresh cryptographic handshake message and start packet numbers from 0.
 This ensures that new 0-RTT packets will not use